nikita-rosendahl/cancermyeloidatlas/notebooks/README.md

 # notebooks

-This directory contains the jupyter notebooks for all analysis related to the myeloid APC atlas.
+This directory contains the jupyter notebooks/ code for all analysis related to the Myeloid APC atlas.
+This atlas is referenced in our preprint available here: https://doi.org/10.1101/2025.09.08.674999

 ## Folder information